 3 Law and Ethics CEs

-After this training, participants will be able to:
+Objectives: Participants in this workshop will be able to:

 Eric Strom is an attorney and Licensed Mental Health Counselor.
 As an attorney, Eric provides legal counsel, consultation and guidance to mental health professionals.
 The focus of Eric’s clinical practice is providing mental health counseling services to combat veterans.
 Eric is currently serving as the ethics advisor for the Washington Mental Health Counselors Association.